When was my annual escrow statement mailed?

 Hazard Insurance Premium

-Your hazard insurance premium may have changed (decreased or increased) if you changed the type or extent of your insurance coverage, or your insurance company may have changed (decreased or increased) your insurance rate.
+Your hazard insurance premium may have decreased or increased if you changed the type or extent of your insurance coverage, or your insurance company may have changed your insurance rate.
+Also, if you received a refund check after changing your insurance provider and did not deposit this back to your escrow account, this may cause a shortage and in turn increase your payment amount.

 Real Estate Taxes